Favourite Guitar Supports for Classical Guitar

 The three main supports I mention in the video with links to my past reviews:

-• Ergoplay (Amazon) – Recommended for most students, I currently like the Tröster model but the Tappert model is simple, affordable, and readily available.
+• Ergoplay (Amazon Link) – Recommended for most students as their first support.
+I recommend the Tröster model but the Tappert model is also fine.
 It’s a good first support and easy to use.
 I use it for practice and teaching as it’s easy to switch legs and use at various angles.
-I don’t always trust the suctions but they are pretty good.
+I don’t trust the suction cups in performance but they are okay in general.
 It’s the most logic choice for the average person so choose this one if you don’t know which support you should get.

 Update: I’ve also really been enjoying the newer Murata GR-1 with suction cups.